 Through teaching, guidance, and practice we gain comfort dancing in a por fiesta setting.
 We can learn to relax into the dance so that when something goes differently than anticipated (cante, for example) we feel comfortable adjusting our moves in the moment.
 Doing, doing, and more doing while receiving feedback will support you on your journey to por fiesta freedom.

 The first part of class will be focused on direct instruction (intermediate level) then the second part of class will be guided practice (all levels).
 On “musician days” more time will be spent in guided practice.
+Students also receive personalized follow up email notes to deepen understanding and further improve.
 Contact us if you have questions.